Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Colorado 22 days prior to Election Day
+• be a resident of Colorado for 22 days

-• not be currently incarcerated after being convicted and sentenced for a felony.
+• not currently be incarcerated for a felony sentence

 Connecticut pre-registration rules